 - Enjoy discounts the last hour of tubing each day.

 - Night tubing runs Friday and Saturday nights.
-Saturday night tubing begins January 12, 2019.
+Saturday night tubing typically begins each year in mid-January.

 - No helmets are required.
 Just wear warm winter gear.